 "Have no fear of perfection -- you'll never reach it." -- Salvador Dali

 “I’m so bad at this.”
 I told my partner as we clumsily danced together.
-It was my first week at my friend’s swing class, and it wasn’t going well.
+It was my first week at my friend’s swing dance class and it wasn’t going well.
 “I’m terrible,” I thought.
 “I'm sure she’s probably thinking about how bad I am."
 I looked around to see the other couples smiling and laughing.
 "Everybody else seems so good and I feel like a failure.”
 I couldn't wait to get out of there and not come back.

 We live in a society that's obsessed with perfection.
 From celebrity photoshops to our own retaking of photos over and over again to look just right (i.e. perfect), everyone wants to appear flawless.
 All of this builds out of the belief that perfection is not only attainable, but probable.
 And so we all act as our own PR managers, obsessing over cultivating the perfect image.
 We spend our days projecting perfection, hoping we can fool not only the people around us, but more importantly, ourselves.